 CE GRIEVANCE POLICY

 SDPA is fully committed to conducting all activities in strict conformance with the American Psychological Association’s Ethical Principles of Psychologists.
 SDPA will comply with all legal and ethical responsibilities to be non-discriminatory in promotional activities, program content and in the treatment of program participants.
-The monitoring and assessment of compliance with these standards will be the responsibility of the chair(s) of the Continuing Education (CE) Committee, the chair(s) of the Ethics Committee and the chair(s) of the Workshop/Conference, if applicable.
+The monitoring and assessment of compliance with these standards will be the responsibility of the chair(s) of the Continuing Practice Development (CPD) Committee, the chair(s) of the Ethics Committee and the chair(s) of the Workshop/Conference, if applicable.

 While SDPA goes to great lengths to assure fair treatment for all participants and attempts to anticipate problems, there will be occasional issues that come to the attention of the CE Course or workshop/conference staff which require intervention and/or action on the part of the CE Course or workshop/conference staff or an executive officer of SDPA.
 This procedural description serves as a guideline for handling such grievances.